aliozerr/joblisting/README.md

-# Simple Spring Boot MongoDB Job Listing Project
+# Spring Boot MongoDB Job Listing Project

 This project is a RESTful API for a job listing application built with Spring Boot and MongoDB.
 It allows users to create, retrieve, update, and delete job posts, as well as search for posts based on specific criteria.